utopia-php/pay/docs/tutorials/add-payment-adapter.md

 ## Getting started

-Payment adapters help developers to process their payment using payment providers.
-With each payment provider you will be able to use a new payment provider to process payment.
+Payment adapters help developers process payments using payment providers.
+By adding a new payment provider, you will be able to use it to process payments.

 Utopia is and will always be tech-agnostic, which means, we are creating a tools based on technologies you already use and love, instead of creating a new tool-set for you.
 With that in mind, we accept all contributions with adapters for any payment providers.